keptn/tutorials/site/tutorials/snippets/07/self-healing/featureFlagsDynatrace.md

                 EnablePromotion: "off"
     ```

     using the following command.
-Please make sure you are in the correct folder `examples/onboardin-carts`.
+Please make sure you are in the correct folder `examples/onboarding-carts`.

     ```
     keptn add-resource --project=sockshop --service=carts --stage=production --resource=remediation_feature_toggle.yaml --resourceUri=remediation.yaml
     ```

     **Note:** The file describes remediation actions (e.g., `featuretoggle`) in response to problems/alerts (e.g., `Response time degradation`) that are sent to Keptn.

+1. We are also going to add an SLO file so that Keptn can evaluate if the remediation action was successful.
+    ```
+    keptn add-resource --project=sockshop --stage=production --service=carts --resource=slo-self-healing.yaml --resourceUri=slo.yaml
+    ```

 Now that everything is set up, next we are going to hit the application with some load and toggle the feature flags.